More Details to Modules

 Visible versus Invisible

 Imagine, I want to import and use the module math.core and math.core2 in a new module math.
-Here are the module interface unit of math.core and math.core2.
+Here is the module interface unit of math.core and math.core2.

 • Re-exported modules